javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 */!*
 ```

 That was an HTML example.
-Now let's create the same `div` with Javascript (assuming that the styles are still in the HTML or an external CSS).
+Now let's create the same `div` with JavaScript (assuming that the styles are still in the HTML or an external CSS).

 ## Creating an element